 The Board has implemented a process for assessing the effectiveness of the Board as a whole, with the objective of continuous improvement.
-A consulting firm specializing in Board evaluation and human resource assists the Board in the design and implementation of the process, comprising two parts - a structured qualitative assessment of the functioning of the Board and a review of selected financial performance indicators.
+A consulting firm specialising in Board evaluation and human resource assists the Board in the design and implementation of the process, comprising two parts - a structured qualitative assessment of the functioning of the Board and a review of selected financial performance indicators.
 Both sets of performance criteria, recommended by the consultants, have been adopted by the Nominating Committee and the Board.
-The qualitative assessment process utilizes a set of confidential questionnaire submitted by each Director individually.
-As for the quantitative performance over a five-year period vis-à-vis The Straits Times Index, return on assets, return on equity, return on investment, and economic value added over the preceding five years for the collective Board evaluation.
-The Board conducted a formal assessment in FY2010-11 and the findings were presented to the Nominating Committee in August 2010 and the Board in November 2010.
+The qualitative assessment process utilises a set of confidential questionnaires submitted by each Director individually.
+As for the quantitative performance criteria, the Board has adopted, in line with the 2005 Code, performance criteria comprising the Company's share price performance over a five-year period vis-à-vis The Straits Times Index, return on assets, return on equity, return on investment, and economic value added over the preceding five years for the collective Board evaluation.